When you dial 999, a BT operator will ask you what service you need.

 If you ask for Fire, you will be put through to a fire control room, where you will speak to a fire control room operator.
 You will not be passed to your local fire station.
 Fire control room operators will send the nearest fire engine with the specialist equipment needed to deal with the incident.
 This may not be from your local fire station.

 If you don’t know your postcode, try to give us as much information as possible; are there any local landmarks?
-What’s the street name, what London borough are you in?
+What’s the road or street name, what London borough are you in?

 At this stage, we’ll start sending out fire engines to you while we gather more information.